*This article includes affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-A healthy lunch box includes a good source of carbohydrates from whole grains, a quality source of protein, and a fruit and/or vegetable and dairy serving.
+A healthy lunch box includes a good source of carbohydrates from whole grains, a quality protein, and a fruit and/or vegetable and dairy serving.
 Many children are not meeting the recommended intake for some key nutrients including vitamin D, calcium, dietary fiber and potassium as defined by the 2020 Dietary Guidelines for Americans.

-Planning ahead for healthy lunch boxes
+Plan ahead for packing healthy lunch boxes

 - Make extras.
 Make enough food for dinner that you’ll have leftovers to pack in lunch boxes.
 A healthy lunch box meal doesn’t have to be a sandwich.
 Leftover pasta salad or a chicken breast with rice also fit the bill.

 - Easy to open containers.
 Make sure the containers you send to school are easy to open.
-Otherwise your child may have to wait to eat until an adult can help them open it.
+Otherwise younger kids may have to wait to eat until an adult can help them open it.
 There are fun container options like bento boxes that make the food presentation more pleasing and enjoyable.

-Key nutrients when packing a healthy lunch box
+Key nutrients for healthy lunch boxes

-- Pasta salads
+- Pasta salad

-- Pitas crackers and rice.
+- Pitas crackers

 - Chicken breast or low fat cuts of meat